-The Bank of England Base Rate has been unchanged at 0.50% since March 2009 and is forecast to remain unchanged during much of 2015/16 but may rise from December 2015 to reach 1.50% by June 2017.

-- Growth in the UK economy is expected to be slow in the next two years and as Base Rate underpins investment returns it is unlikely that this forecast is an under estimate especially if the economic recovery is weaker than currently anticipated. - The low interest rates will continue to depress future interest receivable estimates and an average investment return as low as 0.60% on new investments made in 2015/16 can be expected.
+- The Bank of England Base Rate had been unchanged at 0.50% since March 2009 but was lowered to 0.25% in August 2016 and is forecast to remain unchanged during much of 2017/18 but may rise from June 2019 to reach 0.75% by December 2019. - The growth rate for the UK economy is expected to remain low because of the wider global economic conditions.
+As Base Rate underpins investment returns it is unlikely that this forecast is an under estimate especially if the economic recovery is weaker than currently anticipated or there is negative fallout from the Brexit negotiations. - The low interest rates will continue to depress future interest receivable estimates and an average investment return as low as 0.30% on new investments made in 2017/18 can be expected.